cemerick/friend/README.md

   authenticated
-* `authorized?` is a predicate that returns true only if the current user (as determined via the _authentication map_ returned by a workflow) posesses the specified _roles_.
+* `authorized?` is a predicate that returns true only if the current user (as determined via the _authentication map_ returned by a workflow) possesses the specified _roles_.
 You'll usually want to use one of the higher-level facilities (keep reading), but `authorized?` may come in handy if access to a certain resource or operation cannot be specified declaratively.